platipy/platipy/research/kinzie2008.rst

 * **Gender of their character** :

-  * 3 students wanted a "genderless alien"
+  * 7% students wanted a "genderless alien"
   * The rest wanted their own gender.

 * **Age of their character**:

   * 64% wanted a slightly older character (13-20 years old)
   * 30% wanted a 20-30 year old
-  * No one wanted older
   * 8% wanted less than 13 years old
+  * No one wanted older than 30 years

 * **Build of male characters**: